Pott's disease: Epidemiology

-About 2% of all cases of tuberculosis are considered Pott's Disease and about half (50%) of the cases of musculoskeletal tuberculosis are Pott's Disease, of which 98% affect the anterior column.
+About 2% of all cases of tuberculosis are considered Pott's disease and about half (50%) of the cases of musculoskeletal tuberculosis are Pott's disease, of which 98% affect the anterior column.
 The disease can be attributed to 1.3 million deaths per year.
 There is a correlation between tuberculosis infections and cases of Pott's disease, as it's prevalent in areas where tuberculosis infections are common.
 Known risk factors like lower socioeconomic status, overcrowding, immunodeficiency, and interactions with people with tuberculosis can influence the rate of diagnosis.

 Underdeveloped countries have a higher incidence rate of Pott's disease as it is associated with less ventilated rooms, crowded spaces, poorer hygiene, and less access to healthcare facilities.
 Increasing food security, reducing poverty, and improving living and working conditions will help to prevent infection and generally enhance the care of those sick.

-Pott's disease is more common in the working-age population.
-Still any age group is at risk for developing the disease.
+Tuberculosis affecting bones and joints (osteoarticular TB) accounts for approximately 1% to 15% of cases of extrapulmonary TB, with between 50% to 70% of osteoarticular TB being Pott's disease.
+Children account for about 50% of Pott's cases, still any age group is at risk for developing the disease.
 Individuals who have used immunosuppressants, have compromised immune systems, have chronic diseases like diabetes, or who use tobacco, have a significantly increased risk of becoming ill with tuberculosis infections.
 In older populations, the disease is often misdiagnosed, often being disregarded for other degenerative diseases.
-Children's spines contain more cartilage, increasing the effect of spinal deformations caused by the disease.
+Children's spines contain more cartilage, increasing the effect of spinal deformations caused by the disease, making the disease more problematic in children.

 Multidrug resistant tuberculosis poses a threat to people with Pott's disease, making it difficult to determine infection in people because of the paucibacillary symptoms of the disease.
-Cases of tuberculosis have been on the decline; however, infections of multidrug resistant tuberculosis have remained constant since the 1990s.
+Cases of tuberculosis have been on the decline; however, infections of multidrug resistant tuberculosis have remained constant since the 1990s, and cases of extensively drug‐resistant TB have been on the rise since the mid-2000s.

 Prevention

-As one type of tuberculosis infections, individuals can't entirely prevent Pott's Disease, but we are able to take steps to reduce the risk of TB (tuberculosis) infection by avoiding prolonged, close contact with someone who has an active TB (tuberculosis) infection and getting tested regularly for TB (tuberculosis) if you're at higher risk or live in a region where TB (tuberculosis) is common.
+As one type of tuberculosis infections, individuals can't entirely prevent Pott's disease, but they are able to take steps to reduce the risk of TB (tuberculosis) infection by avoiding prolonged, close contact with someone who has an active TB (tuberculosis) infection and getting tested regularly for TB (tuberculosis) if they're at higher risk or live in a region where TB (tuberculosis) is common.

 Controlling the spread of tuberculosis infection can prevent tuberculous spondylitis and arthritis.
 Patients who have a positive PPD test (but not active tuberculosis) may decrease their risk by properly taking medicines to prevent tuberculosis.
 To effectively treat tuberculosis, patients must take their medications exactly as prescribed.